jessest94106/openairinterface5g/doc/FEATURE_SET.md

 *  Subcarrier spacings: 15 and 30kHz (FR1), 120kHz (FR2)
 *  Bandwidths: 10, 20, 40, 60, 80, 100MHz
 *  Intermediate downlink and uplink frequencies to interface with IF equipment
-*  Procedures for 2-layer DL and UL MIMO
+*  Procedures for 4-layer DL and 2-layer UL SU-MIMO
 *  Slot format: 14 OFDM symbols in UL or DL
 *  Highly efficient 3GPP compliant LDPC encoder and decoder (BG1 and BG2 supported)
 *  Highly efficient 3GPP compliant polar encoder and decoder